Gaiden92/P13OC/doc/testing.rst

-.. _Tests:
+.. _Testing:

 =================
-Tests and linting
+Testing and linting
 =================

 **You can run the tests of the application by launch the command:**